-A 0.1- $\mu$ F to 1- $\mu$ F ceramic capacitor must be connected between the BOOT to PH pin for proper operation.
-TI recommends using a ceramic capacitor with X5R or better grade dielectric.
-The capacitor should have 10-V or higher voltage rating.
+A $0.1-\mu F$ ceramic capacitor must be connected between the BOOT to PH pin for proper operation.
+It is recommended to use a ceramic capacitor with X5R or better grade dielectric.
+The capacitor should have 10 V or higher voltage rating.

-8.2.2.8 Undervoltage Lockout Setpoint
+8.2.2.8 Under Voltage Lockout Set Point

-The undervoltage lockout (UVLO) can be adjusted using the external voltage divider network of R3 and R4.
-R3 is connected between VIN and the EN pin of the TPS54622 and R4 is connected between EN and GND .
-The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
+The Undervoltage Lockout (UVLO) can be adjusted using the external voltage divider network of R3 and R4.
+R3 is connected between VIN and the EN pin of the TPS54623 and R4 is connected between EN and GND .
+The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brown outs when the input voltage is falling.
 For the example design, the supply should turn on and start switching once the input voltage increases above 6.528 V (UVLO start or enable).
-After the regulator starts switching, it should continue to do so until the input voltage falls below 6.19 V (UVLO stop or disable).
+After the regulator starts switching, it should continue to do so until the input voltage falls below 6.190 V (UVLO stop or disable).
 Equation 2 and Equation 3 can be used to calculate the values for the upper and lower resistor values.
-For the stop voltages specified, the nearest standard resistor value for R3 is 35.7 k $\Omega$ and for R4 is 8.06 k $\Omega$ .
+For the stop voltages specified the nearest standard resistor value for R3 is 35.7 k $\Omega$ and for R4 is 8.06 k $\Omega$ .